Cherreads

 I lightly tapped her shoulder.

 "Come on, wash yours faster," I said, showing her my best smile.
-"You don't want my Mom to finish all the cookies alone, do you?"
+"You don't want my mom to finish all the cookies alone, do you?"

-'Heh, her appetite really has been greatly increased after she tasted my mother's cookings, huh?
-So cute.'
+_Heh, her appetite really has greatly increased after she tasted my mother's cooking, huh?
+So cute.
+And so human.
+That's good._

-The first snow has come.
+The first snow had come.

 The Deep-Lore Delve Festival was waiting for us days later, and once the winter ended, our third year in the Academy would start.